-- 24. Activity Schedule and Staffing Plan (Exhibit) The Respondent's final activity schedule and staffing plan shall be provided upon execution of any resulting Contract, and upon changes.
-The Activity Schedule must correspond with the Evidence-Based Delinquency Interventions and Group Treatment Sessions table (Exhibit). - 25.
-Mental Health Overlay Services (MHOS) Tracking Sheet (Exhibit) The Respondent shall document the number of youth receiving MHOS daily on the Tracking Sheet and submit the report as an attachment to the monthly contract invoice due the 10th day of the following reporting month. - 26.
-Entry into JJIS Evidence-based Services Module The Respondent shall document every session of all youth who receives any Mental Health Treatment or Substance Abuse Treatment or Delinquency Intervention designated as a Primary Service (as identified and approved in the Primary Services Designation/Change form), pursuant to the established business rules for the JJIS EBS Module.
-See A-3, References and Definitions, Primary Services.
+- 24. Activity Schedule and Staffing Plan The Respondent's final activity schedule and staffing plan shall be provided upon execution of any resulting Contract, and upon changes.
+The Activity Schedule must correspond with the Delinquency Interventions and Treatment Sessions table (Exhibit 3). - 25.
+Entry into JJIS Evidence-based Services Module

+The Respondent shall document every session of all youth who receives any Mental Health Treatment or Substance Abuse Treatment or Delinquency Intervention designated as a Primary Service (as identified and approved in the Primary Services Designation/Change form), pursuant to the established business rules for the JJIS EBS Module.
+See A-4, References and Definitions, Primary Services.